It plays the role of the switch at the entrance to the pharynx.

 Examination of the epiglottis

-It allows to observe the larynx, and especially the epiglottis, using a small mirror placed in the lower part of the throat.
+It allows observing the larynx, especially the epiglottis, using a small mirror placed in the lower part of the throat.

 The larynx is studied using a rigid and flexible tube inserted through the nose.